 The quiet man finally allowed me to refuse–really, what else could he do?–and he turned and lumbered back down the walk to his pick-up truck.
 I grieved by myself for several hours, until the sun set and I went about the house, turning on as many lights as possible.
 At some point during that wretched day, I went to the ‘fridge and opened the drawer.

-There it was, a small bag with 4 or 5 pieces of divinity that Grandma had tucked away for me.
+There it was, a small bag with four pieces of divinity that Grandma had tucked away for me.

-My Grandma not only made divinity, but during every Christmas season, she would made enough pfefferneuse to fill a pillowcase, peanut brittle, fudge (the old-fashioned kind), caramels, date roll, endless loaves of sourdough bread, snickerdoodles, other cookies, and all without the benefit of a big mixer.
+My Grandma not only made divinity, but during every Christmas season, she would made enough pfefferneuse to fill a fifty-pound flour sack, peanut brittle, fudge (the old-fashioned kind), caramels, date roll, endless loaves of sourdough bread, snickerdoodles, other cookies, and all without the benefit of a big mixer.
 Her strong arms and shoulders were her mixer.

 Grandma’s influence in my life was huge, and was probably the primary reason I started making candies around Christmas time myself, when I was about little Mack’s age.
 I taught myself how to make caramels, chocolate-covered cherries, the old-fashioned fudge and many others, but divinity (for obvious reasons) will always be my favorite.
 It took me awhile to figure out a recipe that tasted like Grandma’s, but this one is as close as I could get.